LeetLLM

 Each iteration of the loop has three phases:

-1. •Think (Reason): The LLM reads the conversation history and decides what to do next
+1. Think (Reason): The LLM reads the conversation history and decides what to do next

-2. •Act: It calls a tool with specific arguments
+2. Act: It calls a tool with specific arguments

-3. •Observe: The tool result is added to the conversation, and the loop continues
+3. Observe: The tool result is added to the conversation, and the loop continues

-šŸ’” Key insight: Our article on ReAct, Plan-and-Execute, and other agentic architectures covers when ReAct works, when it doesn't, and what alternatives exist for complex multi-step tasks.
+For a deeper architecture comparison, the LeetLLM lesson on ReAct, Plan-and-Execute, and other agentic architectures covers when ReAct works, when it doesn't, and what alternatives exist for complex multi-step tasks.

 Where it breaks